 The Airport will provide and maintain a sign system for air carrier operations in accordance with Part 139.311(b).
-The signs will meet standards outlined in the most current editions of AC 150/5340-18, Standards for Airport Sign Systems, and AC

-150/5345-44, Specification for Runway and Taxiway Signs.
-The Airport's current Sign Plan developed in accordance with FAR 139 and AC 150/5340-18 is included as Appendix C-2.
+The signs will meet standards outlined in the most current editions of AC 150/5340-18, Standards for Airport Sign Systems, and AC150/5345-44, Specification for Runway and Taxiway Signs.
+The Airport's current Sign Plan developed in accordance with FAR 139 and AC 150/5340-18 is collocated with the Airport's Marking Plan and is included as Appendix C-1.